As an affiliate, we earn from qualifying purchases made on our website.

-You can put up some pretty good scores if you got really consistent with these 5 clubs.
+You can put up some pretty good scores if you get really consistent with these 5 clubs.
 My 175+ yard club would be 5-wood and then I’d add a couple of irons that get me those distances.

 As I got better (mid handicap range), I’d look to add a few more irons and a hybrid.
 Here’s what my bag currently looks like:

 You’ll notice that it’s pretty much every second club.
 I saved some dough doing it this way and it’s never really caused any issues.
-Going into low handicap range, I’ll add driver and the remaining irons.
+Going into the low handicap range, I’ll add driver and the remaining irons.

 What Hybrid Flex Should You Get?